python/asyncio/doc/dev.rst

 -----------------

 On Python older than 3.3, unit tests require the `mock
 <https://pypi.python.org/pypi/mock>`_ module.
-Python 2.6 requires also
+Python 2.6 and 2.7 require also
 `unittest2 <https://pypi.python.org/pypi/unittest2>`_.

 To run ``run_aiotest.py``, you need the `aiotest